-Having got yesterday’s rant about köfte and burgers off my chest I should post the recipe for how we make Turkish köfte.
+Having got the rant about köfte and burgers off my chest I should post the recipe for how we make Turkish köfte.
 Once you have your basic mix, you can play around with herbs and spices to suit your taste.
 In Turkey, köfte will have different spices and textures in each restaurant or büfe depending on how the chef likes to prepare it, so we think it’s perfectly fine for us to do the same.

 A Turkish Recipe for Köfte

 This is a recipe for standard köfte.
 If you travel around Turkey, you will see meat köfte of various shapes and slightly different ingredients depending on the region you’re in.
 For example, you can find one regional twist on this Turkish staple by taking a look at our Tekirdağ köfte recipe.

 - First of all, go to your local butcher and get 250g of minced beef or lamb – or even a mix of both.
 Our local butcher in Fethiye is really good and minces the meat for us.
 Lean mince is more healthy but for a decent köfte, you need to at least go for orta yağlı meat (medium fat) as it softens the texture a little and makes them more juicy.

 - In a hot pan, toast a pinch of cumin seed, 2 fennel seeds (they’re strong so no more than 2), and a pinch of coriander seed.
 This only takes a couple of minutes.
 Take them off the heat as soon as you can smell them.